l33tlinuxh4x0r/pyTTC/README.md

-Python script to both download and updload to Tamriel Trade Center on any OS!
+Python script to both download and upload to Tamriel Trade Center on any OS!